-We have authorization to issue up to 300,000,000,000,000,000 shares of common stock of which, as of April 27, 2021, 3,175,977,710 shares were issued and outstanding.
+We currently have authorization to issue up to 75,000,000 shares of common stock of which, as of March 28, 2022, 3,626,603 shares were issued and outstanding.
 We are not restricted from issuing additional shares of our common stock in the future, including securities convertible into, or exchangeable or exercisable for, shares of our common stock.
-Pursuant to the Plan of Reorganization, we issued warrants for the purchase of an aggregate of 15,226,346,970 shares of our common stock.
-In addition, pursuant to the Plan of Reorganization, we issued or will be issuing convertible notes in the aggregate estimated principal amount of \$11,794,700.
-Such notes are or will be convertible into shares of our common stock at prices related to the market price of our common stock at the time of conversion.
-Our issuance of additional shares of common stock in the future will dilute the ownership interests of our then existing stockholders.
+In addition, there are 1,543,158 shares of Series A preferred stock issued and outstanding.
+Such shares are convertible under certain circumstances into an equal number of shares of common stock.

-Pursuant to the Plan of Reorganization, an aggregate of 1,049,726,797 shares of common stock were issued to holders of unsecured claims.
+Pursuant to our Chapter 11 Plan of Reorganization, an aggregate of 262,432 shares of common stock were issued to holders of unsecured claims.
 Such shares are freely tradeable in the public market, except for shares held by affiliates.